-Here's why Tokyo is the Safest City in the World to Live
+Here's Why Tokyo is one of the Safest Cities in the World to Live

 It’s a well-established fact that Japan has one of the lowest overall crime rates in the world.
 Tokyo is no exception to that rule.
 When it comes to violent crimes, Tokyo is perhaps the safest of all the large metropolitan cities.